minvws/nl-kat-coordination/docs/source/user-interface/crisis-room.rst

 ---------------------------
 To add a new dashboard item to a dashboard:

-- Go to the Objects page
+- Go to the Objects or Findings page
 - Filter the table as you prefer (the same filters will be applied to the table in the dashboard item)
 - Click on the 'Add to dashboard' button, this opens a modal
 - Choose the settings as you prefer